freakygithub/civ4bull-sdk/README.md

 ## Current Custom Combat Features
 - Maximum combat round limit (Allows combat to be less lethal)
 - Global combat damage multiplier (makes results more consistent)
+- Remove metal requirement for metal-based units
+- Adjustable bonus damage promotion to melee units for having access to copper/iron (e.g. +20% strength for copper and +40% for iron)
+  - If you change the damage bonuses mid-game, it will only affect newly built units
 ## Future Custom Combat Goals
-- Remove metal requirement for metal-based units
-- Bonus damage rates to melee units for having access to copper/iron (e.g. +20% strength for copper and +40% for iron)
+- Stack limit size
 - Siege units ignore defender retaliation (boolean)
   - Exception for other siege units (boolean)
   - Siege collateral damage has a chance to miss each unit
 - Land units can beseige/blockage tiles around a city
   - Adjust land siege radius
-- Stack limit size